Sriwijaya Air crash places Indonesia's aviation safety under fresh spotlight

 “The challenges that the pandemic brings impacts aviation safety,” said Chappy Hakim, an Indonesian aviation analyst and former air force official.
 “For instance, pilots/technicians were downsized, salaries not paid in full, planes are grounded.”

-Reporting by Jamie Freed in Sydney and Stanley Widianto in Jakarta; Additional reporting by Matthew Tostevin in Bangkok; Editing by William Mallard
+Reporting by Jamie Freed in Sydney and Stanley Widianto in Jakarta; Additional reporting by Matthew Tostevin in Bangkok; Editing by William Mallard, Frances Kerry and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.